 Over the years, economic relations between Switzerland and India have become more and more comprehensive; rapidly evolving into a full-fledged partnership between two countries which are unequal in terms of size and economic structure but share a common commitment to actively take part in the globalizing world.
 Today, India is a priority country in the framework of Switzerland's Foreign Economic Strategy.

 With regard to bilateral trade in services, India remains an important emerging market for Swiss tourism.
-During 2010, Indian tourists spent 392,852 overnights in Switzerland (324,280 in 2009), a healthy growth of 21 percent.
+During 2012, Indian tourists spent 474,882 overnights in Switzerland (460,440 in 2011), a growth of 3 percent.
 Another area of bilateral trade in services, software and IT-enabled services continues to perform well in spite of the weak global economy.
-During the FY 2010, the export of software and IT-enabled services from India to Switzerland is estimated to have gone up to USD 450 million from USD 350-375 million recorded in previous fiscal year.
+During the fiscal year 2012, the export of software and IT-enabled services from India to Switzerland is estimated to be more than USD 500 million.

-There are about 170 joint ventures / wholly-owned subsidiaries of Swiss companies operating in India.
-In terms of industry-wise distribution of Swiss collaborations in India, the traditional sectors of Swiss excellence, e.g. engineering and industrial equipment, services (tourism, financial, logistics etc.), chemicals and pharmaceuticals, precision instruments, continue to maintain top positions.
+There are more than 200 joint ventures / wholly-owned subsidiaries of Swiss companies operating in India.
+In terms of industry-wise distribution of Swiss investments in India, the traditional sectors of Swiss excellence, e.g. engineering and industrial equipment, services (tourism, financial, logistics etc.), precision instruments, chemicals and pharmaceuticals continue to maintain top positions.

 Switzerland remains amongst the top foreign investors in India.
-As per the cumulative FDI inflows data available for April 2000-December 2010, Switzerland is the 11th largest foreign investor, investing approximately USD 1.8 billion in diverse fields.
-As a large part of foreign direct investments in India, including investment from Switzerland, is routed through Mauritius, the actual Swiss direct investment in India is much higher.
-The total Swiss direct investment inflows in India are estimated to be above USD 5 billion during April 2000-December 2010.
+As per the cumulative FDI inflows data available for April 2000-March 2013, Switzerland is the 11th largest foreign investor, investing approximately USD 2.36 billion in diverse fields.
+As a large part of foreign direct investments in India, including investment from Switzerland, is routed through other countries, the actual Swiss direct investment in India is much higher.
+The actual Swiss direct investment inflows into India are estimated to be above USD 7 billion during April 2000-March 2013.

-Switzerland is attracting increasingly Indian investors to locate and expand their overseas and European businesses, taking benefit of one of the most liberal and competitive economies in the world, its location in the centre of Europe and having full access to the European market including Schengen, political and economical stability, world class R&D institutions, dedicated professional labour force, flexible labour laws, a reliable and highly developed financial centre, excellent infrastructure, high standard of living or competitive tax rates.
+Switzerland is increasingly attracting Indian investors to locate and expand their overseas and European businesses, taking benefit of one of the most liberal and competitive economies in the world, its location in the centre of Europe with full access to the European market including Schengen, political and economical stability, world class R&D institutions, dedicated professional labour force, flexible labour regulations, a reliable and highly developed financial centre, excellent infrastructure, high standard of living or competitive tax rates.

 Not surprisingly, most recent examples from India are not only expansions through acquisitions but also establishments of greenfield operations in Switzerland.

-The Embassy together with the Swiss Business Hub India is actively engaged in promoting Switzerland as a trade and investment destination.
+The Embassy together with the Swiss Business Hub India is actively engaged in promoting Switzerland as a trade and investment partner.